Skip to content

 Template functions

-In addition to the default golang template semantics, kube-burner is compiled with the sprig library, which adds over 70 template functions for Go’s template language.
+• sprig library which adds over 70 template functions for Go’s template language.

 RunOnce